Bohemian matrices: Graph theory

 Matrices with discrete entries, particularly incidence matrices, play a crucial role in understanding graph theory.
 The results from graph theory research can elucidate phenomena observed in Bohemian matrix experiments.
 Conversely, experiments conducted using Bohemian matrices can provide valuable insights into graph-related problems.

 Combinatorics

 Several open problems listed in the Encyclopedia of Integer Sequences concerning Bohemian matrices are combinatoric in nature.
 For instance, A306782 lists a table of the number of distinct minimal polynomials for Bernoulli matrices (Bohemian matrices with entries ±1) up to dimension 5.
 The numbers for higher dimensions remain unknown.
 The number of valid Bernoulli matrices of dimension 6 is 2^{36}=68,719,476,736; while this set could be exhaustively searched (it is delightfully parallel), the greater-than-exponential growth of the number of matrices quickly grows beyond the limits of numerical analysis.
-There are symmetries that might be taken advantage of, as is done for zero-one matrices, but these require sophisticated combinatorics knowledge.
+There are symmetries that might be taken advantage of, as is done for zero-one matrices, but these require sophisticated combinatorial knowledge.